-- 1. Tap the iMap Select mode button. - 2.
-Single-tap the measurement icon with the direction arrow to delete. iMap opens the Map Measurements dialog box.
+- 1. Tap the iMap Select mode button. - Single-tap the measurement icon with the direction arrow to delete. iMap opens the Map Measurements dialog box.

-- 3. Tap the measurement name that has the direction arrow to delete. - 4.
-Tap the Delete Azimuth button. - 5.
-Tap OK. iMap closes the dialog box and deletes the direction arrow.
+- 3. Tap the measurement name that has the direction arrow to delete. - Tap the Delete Azimuth button. iMap deletes the azimuth data from the measurement and the map. - 5.
+Tap OK. iMap closes the dialog box.